Dragoon-Lab/LaitsV3/README.md

 Create the database using the script `create-database.sql`.
 First enter mysql as root:

     $ mysql -u root -p
 When prompted, enter the root password you created for mysql, not the root password for your machine.
 Then create your new database and run the script.
+Two scripts are available in the same folder.
 You can use the following commands:

     mysql> create database <your database name>;
     mysql> use <your database name>;
     mysql> source create-database.sql;
+	mysql> source create-schema-database.sql;

 In the project root directory, create a file `db_user_passsword` containing three lines containing the username, password, and